crowcrew/CarboSem/README.md

 # CarboSem
-using jquery, d3.js, python and bottle micro-framework to create a webapp interface for the DIANA project
+a webapp for the DIANA project